PeteAdamBialecki/PeteAdamBialecki.github.io/extra-javascript-stuff/03-advanced-techniques/advanced-techniques.md

     - Useful when one or two parameters are optional

     - If more than one parameter is optional, certain assumptions must be made if only one is supplied.

+Changing to an Object Parameter

+    - Use one object parameter instead of multiple native types

+    - Objects are just named value pairs

+    - Properties of an object are optional by nature

+    - The order of object properties does not matter

+    - Object parameters are passed by reference.